ratfactor/HummingJay/README.markdown

 	/foo/Hello-World
 	/foo/etc/rc.d/chicken.txt

-In these two cases, the parameter named `string` would be `Hello-World` and `etc/rc.d/chicken.txt` respectively.
+In these two cases, the value of the parameter named `string` would be equal to the strings 'Hello-World' and 'etc/rc.d/chicken.txt' respectively.

+See 'Getting request data from $server' below to learn how to access URI parameters.

 ## Creating Resources